MicrosoftDocs/windows-dev-docs/windows-apps-src/get-started/enable-your-device-for-development.md

 For each device family, additional developer features might be available.
 These features are available only when Developer Mode is enabled on the device, and might vary depending on your OS version.

 When you enable Developer Mode, a package of options is installed that includes:
-- Installs Windows Device Portal.
+- Windows Device Portal.
 Device Portal is enabled and firewall rules are configured for it only when the **Enable Device Portal** option is turned on.
 - Installs, enables, and configures firewall rules for SSH services that allow remote installation of apps.